Universality of Top Rank Statistics for Brownian Reshuffling: Overlap ratio for stationary state of diffusion on half-axis

 \section{Overlap ratio for stationary state of diffusion on half-axis}

-The calculations of the overlap ratio discussed so far were general and can be applied to diffusion in any potential, with a slight modification that the lower integration limit should be replaced from $0$ to $-\infty$ when applied to problems on the full real axis.
-From now on, we will focus on the model on the half-axis defined in Section \ref{sec:diffusion.model} that was motivated in Section \ref{sec:definitions}.
-The aim is to calculate the overlap ratio for the stationary state for this model.
-Once the system reaches the stationary state, the probability distribution will stay constant; however, the order of particles on the real axis will be constantly rearranged.
-In the stationary state, as follows from~\eqref{eigenv} the single particle distribution $p(r,t)$ at any moment of time is identical to that at the beginning $p(r,t)=p_0(r)=p_{\rm stat}(r) = \alpha e^{-\alpha r}$ (\ref{ss}).
-As a consequence, also the $N$-point probability distribution is constant over time.
+The calculations of the overlap ratio discussed so far were general.
+From now on, we will focus on the model on the half-axis defined in Section \ref{sec:diffusion.model}, which was motivated in Section \ref{sec:definitions}.
+The aim is to calculate the overlap ratio for the stationary state in this model.
+Once the system reaches the stationary state, the probability distribution will remain constant; however, the order of particles on the real axis will be continuously rearranged.
+In the stationary state, as follows from~\eqref{eigenv}, the single particle distribution $p(r,t)$ at any moment in time is identical to that at the beginning $p(r,t)=p_0(r)=p_{\rm stat}(r) = \alpha e^{-\alpha r}$ (\ref{ss}).
+As a consequence, the $N$-point probability distribution is constant over time:

-Statistically speaking, the total system looks identical at every moment, except that the order of particles changes.
+Statistically speaking, the entire system looks the same at every moment, except that the order of the particles changes.

 We denote the average overlap ratio by $\langle \Omega_n(t) \rangle_{N,\alpha}$ for the stationary state.
-Clearly, it depends on the size of the top-$n$ list size, the total size of the system $N$, the stationary state parameter $\alpha$, see~\eqref{ss}, and the time elapsed between the recordings of the top-$n$ lists.
+Clearly, it depends on the size of the top-$n$ list, the total size of the system $N$, the stationary state parameter $\alpha$, see~\eqref{ss}, and the time elapsed between the recordings of the top-$n$ lists.
 Using~\eqref{OmegaGeneral} we find

 where